Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "Well see, the Ilzaya have this enormous crystal," the Doctor said, trying not to squeeze her tiny, warm hand.
 "S'like their whole energy source, and it only works when the Ilzaya are happy.
 According to the TARDIS, the poem says it's stopped working."

-Rose paused.
 "Um.
 That sounds like magic, Doctor, not science."

 "On the contrary, Rose Tyler.
-Basically the crystal absorbs hormones, endorphins and serotonin produced by the Ilzaya's bodies whenever they're in a positive mood, and breaks down the chemicals into an energy source.
+The crystal absorbs hormones, endorphins and serotonin produced by the Ilzaya's bodies whenever they're in a positive mood, and breaks down the chemicals into an energy source.
 It is most certainly not magic," he added, bopping her on the nose with his finger.
 "That's just fiction."

 "Sounds rather creepy," Rose said.
 "Like, you have no choice but to be happy, else your whole house powers down."